JiGoRo1969/semb1451/README.md

 Build the project on e2studio/Windows PC.
 When there is no error, you can get the hex code for SEMB1451.
-After that, please wirte the firmware to RZ/A2M with e2studio debug mode.
+After that, please write the firmware to flash memory with e2studio debugging mode.

-If you use the console as debug or something to do, because SCIFA4 is defined as the console of RZ/A2M, you should connect the USB-Serial converter onto SCIFA4 connector.
+If you use the console as debug or something to do, you should connect the USB-Serial converter onto SCIFA4 connector, because SCIFA4 is defined with the console of RZ/A2M.
-Please set Vertual COM port as terminal with Data 8bit, Non-Parity, Stop 1bit, and 1Mbps.
+Please set Vertual COM port with Data 8bit, Non-Parity, Stop 1bit, and 1Mbps at a terminal software on PC .

 ## Contributing

-You can modify the peripheral function with Smart Configulator.
+You can easly modify the peripheral function with Smart Configulator.
 When you will do it, please check the user's manual for smart configulator.
+Please don't change L1 cache setting for Internal memory (0x80000000-).

 ## Current Support Peripherals